InlaidData/Pages/userstories.md

 <h3>5 Story Progression</h3>

-As an average RPG gamer, I would like to work toward an endgame gameplay.
+As an average RPG gamer, I would like to work toward an endgame gameplay. **FUTURE WORK**

 <b>Elaboration</b>:
 			  User should feel rewarded for feats and work through a storyline with a start and finish.